-4.6.5 Housing
+4.6.4 Housing

-The sub project area consists of a rural population living comparatively in isolation.
-The majority of the population lives in small settlements of 30 to 100 houses.
+The project area consists of a rural population living comparatively in isolation.
+The majority of the population lives in small settlements of 30 to 150 houses.
 Some of the houses usually have a boundary wall enclosing enough space for cattle and storage.
-The sub project area consists of various types of housing patterns such as Paka (cemented), Semi-Paka, Kacha (roofs of grasses with mud plaster).
+The study area consists of various types of housing patterns such as Paka (cemented), Semi-Paka, Kacha (roofs of grasses with mud plaster).
 It was observed that all the people were living in self-owned houses.

-4.6.6 Health Facilities
+4.6.5 Health Facilities

 According to the community, different communicable and non-communicable diseases are prevalent in the subproject area.
 These diseases include, typhoid, malaria, eye problems, diarrhea and other ailments.
 Due to long distances to health facilities in main cities, women with complications die during the delivery cases.
-In the sub-project area, there is a lack of health facilities like Basic Health Units (BHU) dispensaries, midwifery centers and medical stores in the immediate vicinity.
-The seriously ill patients are taken to Gambat & Larkana.
+During the field survey it was noted that in the sub-project area (beneficiaries' villages), there is a lack of health facilities in the immediate vicinity like Basic Health Units (BHU) dispensaries, midwifery centers and medical stores in the immediate vicinity.
+At the Union Council level, there are currently three BHUs in operation, although the level of satisfaction with their services is considered moderate as reported by the community during community consultation.
+The seriously ill patients are taken to Jamshoro & Hyderabad.

-4.6.7 Potable Water Supply
+4.6.6 Portable Water Supply

-Based on the observations from the field survey, groundwater was invariably used for all domestic purposes in the project area, and no community water supply schemes had been laid in these settlements.
-The population had relied upon their private sources, with the majority using hand pumps to access groundwater.
-Most of the houses had their hand pumps, typically located in the courtyards of their homes.
+In the project area, groundwater is the primary source used for all domestic purposes since there are no community water supply schemes available in these settlements.
+The population depends on their private sources for water, and the majority of them use hand pumps to access groundwater.
+These hand pumps are typically located in the courtyards of their houses.

 During the field survey, the majority of the respondents reported that the groundwater was brackish in taste.
-The ground water testing has been planned (Section 4.3: Table 4) and test results will be available.
+The groundwater testing has been planned (Section 4.3: Table 4) and test results will be available before the civil construction activities.

-4.6.8 Sanitation
+4.6.7 Sanitation

-The sewerage /drainage system in the area is not satisfactory.
-Most of the people discharge their wastewater into open drains and few have got pit latrines and septic tanks system inside their houses.
-It is also a common practice to dispose of solid waste in nearby open land.
+The sewerage/drainage system in the sub-project area is unsatisfactory.
+Many people in the area discharge their wastewater directly into open drains, and only a few have pit latrines and septic tank systems inside their houses for wastewater disposal.
+Additionally, it is a common practice for the residents to dispose of solid waste in nearby open land, further contributing to the sanitation and environmental issues in the area.